 Compare slang straight (adj.1) "honest, morally upright," and Latin rectus "right," literally "straight," Lithuanian teisus "right, true," literally "straight."
 Greek dikaios "just" (in the moral and legal sense) is from dike "custom."

-The sense in right whale (by 1733) is said in dictionaries to be "justly entitled to the name;" earliest sources for the term, in New England whaling publications, list it first among whales and compare the others to it.
-Right stuff "best human ingredients" is from 1848, popularized by Tom Wolfe's 1979 book about the first astronauts.
-Right of way is attested from 1767.
-Right angle is from late 14c.
+The sense in right whale (by 1733) is said in dictionaries to be "justly entitled to the name" (a sense that goes back to Old English); earliest sources for the term, in New England whaling publications, list it first among whales and compare the others to it.
+Of persons who are socially acceptable and potentially influential (the right people) by 1842.

-The usual Old English word for this was swiþra, literally "stronger."
+The usual Old English word for the opposite of left was swiþra, literally "stronger."
 "The history of words for 'right' and 'left' shows that they were used primarily with reference to the hands" [Buck].
 Similar sense evolution in Dutch recht, German recht "right (not left)," from Old High German reht, which meant only "straight, just."
 Compare Latin rectus "straight; right," also from the same PIE root.

-The political sense of "conservative" is first recorded 1794 (adj.), 1825 (n.), a translation of French Droit "the Right, Conservative Party" in the French National Assembly (1789; see left (adj.)).
+The political sense of "conservative" is recorded by 1794 (adj.), 1825 (n.), a translation of French Droit "the Right, Conservative Party" in the French National Assembly (1789; see left (adj.)).

-Old English riht (West Saxon, Kentish), reht (Anglian), "that which is morally right, duty, obligation," also "rule of conduct; law of a land;" also "what someone deserves; a just claim, what is due; correctness, truth; a legal entitlement, a privilege," from the root of right (adj.1).
-Meaning "the right" (as opposed to the left) is from mid-13c.; political use from 1825.
-From early 14c. as "a right action, a good deed."
-Meaning "a blow with the right fist" is from 1898.
-The phrase to rights "at once, straightway" is 1660s, from sense "in a proper manner" (Middle English).
+Old English riht (West Saxon, Kentish), reht (Anglian), "that which is morally right, duty, obligation," also "rule of conduct; law of a land;" also "what someone deserves; a just claim, what is due, equitable treatment;" also "correctness, truth;" also "a legal entitlement (to possession of property, etc.), a privilege," from Proto-Germanic *rehtan (see right (adj.1)).
+In Middle English often contrasted to might or wrong.
+From early 14c. as "a right action, a good deed," hence the right "that which is just or true, righteousness."